 The second category of dizziness includes anything that may cause the vestibular system to under-perform.
 This includes vestibular neuritis, peripheral vestibular loss, Meniere’s disease, labyrinthitis, cervicogenic dizziness and migraine related dizziness.
 In these cases, the physical therapist will craft an individualized exercise program consisting of adaptation, habituation and substitution exercises.

 Adaptation exercises work to strengthen the vestibulo-ocular reflex (VOR) and help to jump start the connection between our ears, eyes and brain.

 Substitution exercises train the body to use information from vision and other joints in the body to give us information about where our body is in space.
 We can use these exercises to help train our eyes to focus on a target without losing our balance in the process.

 Habituation exercises expose a patient to an aggravating stimulus multiple times to fatigue the vestibular system.
 This reduces the severity of the vestibular dysfunction as the system gets used to the new stimuli.

-Treatment for vestibular hypofunction can take anywhere from a couple weeks to a few months in some cases.
-Vestibular rehabilitation can fully eliminate symptoms for some disorders and can help to minimize and manage symptoms for other disorders, allowing the person to live a more normal lift.
+Treatment for vestibular hypofunction can take anywhere from a couple of weeks to a few months in some cases.
+Vestibular rehabilitation can fully eliminate symptoms for some disorders and can help to minimize and manage symptoms for other disorders, allowing the person to live a more normal life.

-For more information you should check out these two helpful websites:
+For more information you can check out these two helpful websites: